Trachoma is the world’s leading infectious cause of blindness

 Trachoma CAN be eliminated

-Forty two countries are known to require interventions to eliminate Trachoma as a public health problem.
-In 2017, Mexico joined Oman and Morocco as the third country to be validated by WHO as having eliminated Trachoma, and an additional seven countries have reported achievement of the elimination targets.
+Thirty nine countries are known to require interventions to eliminate Trachoma as a public health problem.
+By September 2017, five countries – Oman, Morocco, Mexico, Cambodia and Laos – had been validated by WHO as having eliminated trachoma, and an additional five countries have reported achievement of the elimination targets.
 The status of 12 countries is uncertain, because of a lack of recent local data.

 Among the WHO regions, the European region is the only one where Trachoma is no longer present.
 Africa is the most severely affected, with 26 countries known to require intervention to achieve elimination; and the region where the greatest efforts to intervene are underway.

-At the end of 2016, 34 countries were actively implementing an integrated package of interventions called the ‘SAFE strategy’ to eliminate Trachoma (see Priorities for Implementing the SAFE Strategy above).
+As of July 2017, 34 countries were actively implementing an integrated package of interventions called the ‘SAFE strategy’ to eliminate Trachoma (see Priorities for Implementing the SAFE Strategy above).
 Through (i) integration and co-ordination with other NTD elimination and eye care programmes, and (ii) inter-sectoral collaboration with WASH (Water, Sanitation and Hygiene), education and community development, Trachoma can be eliminated.

 There is an urgent need to implement ‘SAFE’ in all endemic countries at the scale needed to reduce the prevalence below elimination thresholds.
-As of July 2017, 41 districts (containing more than 4.9 million residents) in seven countries had an active Trachoma prevalence which exceeded these thresholds but weren’t yet programming for mass distribution of antibiotics.
+As of July 2017, 41 districts (containing more than 4.9 million residents) in seven countries require urgent intervention because Trachoma prevalence is over 10% but no programming for mass distribution of antibiotics has yet commenced.

 Status of elimination of Trachoma as a public health problem, 2017